zhujunli1993/SwinDePose/README.md

 - After training your models or downloading the pre-trained models, you can visualizing the results:
       ``` bash sh scripts/test_occlm_vis.sh ```

+## Results
+To be added.
+## License
+SwinDePose is released under the MIT License (refer to the LICENSE file for details).